Japan Blue Checkered Pattern Soba Choko Cup with Condiment Plate

 Not limited to Japan, Arita Porcelain Lab has collaborated with French brands like Guerlain, Laduree, and Paris's Mandarin Hotel, its tableware being enjoyed worldwide.

 Crafted in the historic town of Arita, located in Saga Prefecture, Arita ware stands as the most venerable porcelain production hub in the annals of Japanese history.
-Characterized by its ethereal translucent white porcelain adorned with vibrant paintings, it has profoundly influenced the porcelain craft across Europe.
+Characterized by its ethereal translucent white surface adorned with vibrant paintings, it has profoundly influenced the porcelain craft across Europe.

-Within Japan, Arita ware is held in high esteem as a prestigious brand, with the town of Arita acknowledged as a quintessential porcelain production area.
+Within Japan, Arita ware is held in high esteem as a prestigious brand, with the town of Arita acknowledged as a quintessential production area.

 Choose options